malcops/website/content/posts/projects/books-2021.md

 24. Do the Work - Steven Pressfield
 25. The World Beyond Your Head - Matt Crawford
 26. Maverick - Jason Riley
+27. The Mamba Mentality: How I Play - Kobe Bryant